14 Tips to Enjoy Family Road Trips

 Do some research ahead of time to scout out possible places to stop and stretch, take bathroom breaks, and grab a bite to eat.

-Have a smartphone maps app – and a road atlas in case there’s not good reception – at the ready to help you find a good place to stop when the inevitable “But I have to go now!” comes from the backseat.
+Have a smartphone maps app – and a road atlas in case there isn’t good reception – at the ready to help you find a place to stop when the inevitable “But I have to go now!” comes from the backseat.

 Another option is traveling through the night, so kids sleep the whole time.
-However, sleep in a car is usually not as deep and less restful, so be prepared that kids may do well on the trip but be cranky the next day.
-(All while YOU are also short on sleep!)
+However, sleep in a car is usually less restful and not as deep, so be prepared that kids may do well on the trip but be cranky the next day.
+(All while YOU are short on sleep, too!)

 While no one wants to over-pack, there are some extra items that can prove invaluable on the road.